 The addition of garlic to the home garden is an obvious choice for many growers.
 Homegrown garlic offers year-round access to high quality and pungent cloves, which are a treasure in the kitchen.
 While there are many garlics grown specifically for fresh eating, the strong flavors of some other varieties make them more suited for use in garlic butters, as well as in seasoning of meats and pasta dishes.
 ‘Kettle River Giant,’ for example, is prized for its attributes in cooking.

 Kettle River Garlic Info

 Kettle River Giant garlic is an artichoke type garlic which is capable of producing large garlic bulbs.
 Though the size of the bulbs will vary depending upon growing conditions in the garden, it is not uncommon for it to reach sizes of 4 inches (10 cm.) across.

 Developed in the Pacific Northwest, this giant Kettle River garlic also demonstrates an impressive tolerance for both cold and hot temperatures.
-This, in tandem with its size, make it a viable option for many home gardeners, as well as those who grow for farmers’ market production.
+This, in tandem with its size, makes it a viable option for many home gardeners, as well as those who grow for farmers’ market production.

-Kettle River Giant garlic matures early in the summer season, and demonstrates wonderful storage ability.
+Kettle River Giant garlic matures early in the summer season and demonstrates wonderful storage ability.
 With its strong and spicy garlic taste, it is easy to see why this heirloom is a favorite of many home gardeners.

 Growing Kettle River Garlic